crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

   * [MTurk Crowd](http://www.mturkcrowd.com)
 5. After you have finished working, please answer the following questions about your experience and turn in your answers using [the Homework 1 survey on Gradescope]({{page.submission_link}}).

-**Note:** The Crowd Workers is extension it you tried is like totally the next big thing in crowdsourcing.
+**Note:** The Crowd Workers extension you tried is like totally the next big thing in crowdsourcing.
 It started with humble beginnings, being run out of the coffee-cup strewn office of a mere tenure-track professor at an Ivy League university.
 Help it gain some credibility by leaving a review of it in the [Google Chrome store](https://chrome.google.com/webstore/detail/crowdworkers/aamdbafophajiecmhbnbakndfgjkfpce/reviews).

 ### Suggested Readings